 In Chapel Hill, the Morehead Planetarium and Science Center has been the top family attraction since 1949.
 The planetarium has a dome-shaped theater with high definition and surround sound.
 The building also houses a reflecting telescope operated by the UNC Physics and Astronomy Department.
 The Center offers classes for adults and children.
 It is closed on Mondays.

-Experience the convenience of being within ten minutes of UNC, Duke University and Raleigh Durham National Airport.One 2 Bedroom left at $1299!
-Offer ends 5/31!
+Experience the convenience of being within ten minutes of UNC, Duke University and Raleigh Durham National Airport.Spacious 1 bedroom!
+Was $1199, now $1099!
+June Only!
 Get this offer

 Explore the neighborhood

 Are you tired of the ol’ dinner-and-a-movie date?
 Well, you’re in luck.
 Raleigh, Durham and the Greater Triangle offers a wide range of activities for couples to experience together.
 We’ve rounded up seven of our top picks.
 Whether it’s your first date or 413th, you can’t go wrong with these.
 (Pro tip: Shower, show up on time, put your phone away and don’t be rude). ...Read More

 Say Hello to Sophie!
 Sophie is a curious 2-year-old Yorkshire Terrier who loves to explore and meet new friends.
 She can often be found sniffing around her fenced-in yard and cheerfully greeting people who walk by.
 This social pup loves squeaker toys and belly rubs.
 She will do just about anything for a good scratch behind the ear.
 She was adopted from the humane society about 8 months ago by her owners Ben and Vanessa and loves her new home!

 Pets give us four paws up!
 Many of our communities feature dog parks, fenced yards and agility courses.Request More Info